Circle Internet Group: Regulatory stance

 Circle CEO Jeremy Allaire began lobbying US Congress in 2023 to provide clear rules for stablecoins.
-In 2023, at the World Economic Forum's annual meeting in Davos, Switzerland, Allaire stated that he wanted Circle to be regulated by the US Federal Reserve and become an established financial player in order to distinguish the company from then recent implosions in the crypto industry.
+In 2023, at the World Economic Forum's annual meeting in Davos, Switzerland, Allaire stated that he wanted Circle to be regulated by the US Federal Reserve and become an established financial player to distinguish the company from then recent implosions in the crypto industry.
 After the passage of the Genius Act by the U.S. Senate in 2025, which regulates stable-coin reserves and transparency, Allaire said the bill would "drive US economic and national competitiveness for decades to come".

 Services and products

-Circle issues two types of stablecoin: USDC, and EURC.
+Circle issues two types of stablecoin: USDC and EURC.
 USDC has a conversion rate pegged to the US dollar, while EURC is a euro-denominated stablecoin.
 Circle also issues USYC, a tokenized money market fund backed by US Treasury holdings.
 The company's software enables users to move Circle stablecoin between blockchains, and services include a programmable web3 wallet platform enabling applications to store, send, and receive cryptocurrencies.
 Its Circle Mint platform allows businesses to mint and redeem Circle stablecoins in large volumes.

+Sponsorship

+Circle became the official front-of-shirt sponsor of Premier League club Chelsea on 28 August 2026.